 - Water Conservation: Aerate your soil and use mulch to keep plant roots cool in the summer.
 Use low-water-using turf grass and organize it in continuous patterns to decrease water usage on it.
 Organize plants in groups with similar watering needs.

 These smart landscaping and energy-efficient tips can lead to significant cost savings.
 According to energy.gov, a well-designed landscape saves enough energy to pay for itself in less than eight years.
 In addition, carefully positioned trees can save up to 25 percent of the energy a typical household uses!

 In addition to smart landscaping, a home energy audit, also known as a home energy assessment, will reveal how much energy your home consumes and show you problems that may, when corrected, save you a good amount of cash over time.

-Contact Tragar Home Services, your Long Island green energy company, today to learn more about how we can help you get started with an energy audit.
-Our green energy experts can answer any questions, or discuss more energy-saving tips, the installation of new heating equipment, oil-to-gas conversion, Bioheat®, radiant heating, heat pumps and hot water heaters.
+Contact Tragar Oil, your Long Island green energy company, today to learn more about how we can help you get started with an energy audit.
+Our green energy experts can answer any questions, or discuss more energy-saving tips, the installation of new heating equipment, oil-to-gas conversion, Bioheat®, radiant heating, heat pumps, and hot water heaters.